Managing stress in the new normal

 Whilst stress is very much a part of many of our lives, in the ‘new normal’, we are all experiencing a new kind of stress.
 We cannot and will not eliminate all our anxieties and worries at the current time.
 This is unrealistic and furthermore, we wouldn’t want to.

-However, the unique situation in which we find ourselves means that feeling a little stressed is very natural and is something we probably need in order to adapt to our new lives once this is all over.
+However, the unique situation in which we find ourselves means that feeling a little stressed is very natural and is something we probably need in order to adapt to our new lives.

 Two types of stress